Zuehlke/SHMACK/README.md

 	* Delete/inactivate the additional accounts in htps://console.aws.amazon.com/iam/home?region=us-west-1

 ## What components are available?
-That changes constantly as Mesosphere adds packages to DCOS.
+That changes constantly as Mesosphere adds packages to DC/OS.
 And we provide our own.
 * As of 2016-03-30, everything for SMACK/[Mesosphere Infinity](https://mesosphere.com/infinity/) [stack](https://mesosphere.com/blog/2015/08/20/mesosphere-infinity-youre-4-words-away-from-a-complete-big-data-system/) seems to be available, *except Akka*.
 * [Mesosphere Universe Packages for DCOS 1.7](https://github.com/mesosphere/universe-1.7/tree/version-2.x/repo/packages)
 * [Mesosphere Universe Packages](https://github.com/mesosphere/universe/tree/version-2.x/repo/packages)
-* Or type `dcos package search` to get the current list for your configured repositories.
+* Or type `dcos package search` to get the current list for your configured repositories or `open-shmack-marathon-ui.sh` and select Universe on the left.
 * ... but keep in mind the [limitations](#limitations)

 <a name="nonImplFiles" />